MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/step-2-configure-the-orchestration-to-use-the-siebel-adapter-in-biztalk-server.md

 -   You must have deployed the BizTalk orchestration for which you want to configure the WCF-Custom port.

-### To create a WCF-Custom port
+## Create a WCF-Custom port

 1. When you generate schema for an operation on the Siebel system using [!INCLUDE[consumeadapterservlong](../../includes/consumeadapterservlong-md.md)], a binding file is also added to the BizTalk project.
 You can import this binding file into your BizTalk application to create a WCF-Custom send-receive port.
-For instructions on importing a binding file, see [Importing Bindings](/previous-versions/).
+For instructions on importing a binding file, see [Import Bindings](../../core/importing-bindings2.md).

 2. After you import the binding file, a send port is created under the **Send Ports** folder in the BizTalk Server Administration console.